QubesOS/qubes-doc/user/troubleshooting/app-menu-shortcut-troubleshooting.rst

 ---------------------------------------

-See :ref:`Adding programs to the app menu in Disposable customization <user/advanced-topics/disposable-customization:adding programs to the app menu>`.
+See :ref:`Add programs to the app menu in Disposable customization <user/advanced-topics/disposable-customization:add programs to the app menu>`.

 What if a removed application is still in the app menu?
 -------------------------------------------------------